kennyki/bootstrap-5-columns/README.md

 ## Compatibility

-I have tested it agaisnt Bootstrap >= 3.2.0, but it may be fine for earlier versions too.
+I have tested it against Bootstrap >= 3.2.0, but it may be fine for earlier versions too.
 Let me know if you find it out!